alastria/isbe-gobernanza-onboarding/README.md

 are used and the mandatory nature of a legal identifier for the organization is stablished, Spanish organizations use the NIF (or an identifier derived from the NIF).

+> [!NOTE]
+>
+> For example, in all valid **electronic invoice** formats in Spain, the NIF is a mandatory field and the
+> primary identifier for both the issuer and the recipient.
+This includes Facturae (B2G and B2B), UBL
+> (Universal Business Language) and CEFACT (B2B): Although these last two formats are international standards,
+> when used in Spain, the NIF is included in the fiscal identification fields of the parties (issuer and
+> recipient).
+The European standard EN 16931, which UBL and CEFACT can comply with, establishes the mandatory
+> nature of a legal identifier for the seller and buyer, which in Spain is the NIF.
+>
+> This is in fact true for all **Electronic Data Interchange** (EDI) Systems: in any type of exchange of
+> commercial documents via EDI (EDIFACT, proprietary XML, or others) in Spain, the NIF is a fundamental piece
+> of data for identifying the parties involved, to ensure that the **documents are correctly associated with
+> the corresponding legal and fiscal entities**.
+>
+> To participate in **tenders, submit bids, or sign contracts with any Spanish Public Administration**,
+> companies must identify themselves with their NIF.
+The Public Sector Procurement Platform, for example, uses
+> the NIF as the primary identifier for bidders and contractors.
+>
+> In general, any electronic procedure with the Administration (applications, declarations, notifications,
+> etc.) requires the identification of the citizen or company through their NIF.

-Instead of inventing identifiers which are specific to ISBE, the proposal is that onboarding in ISBE requires the use of the existing unique official identifiers that organizations already have, and that are used when they electronically sign legal documents like contracts or invoices.
+Instead of inventing identifiers which are specific to ISBE, the onboarding process in ISBE requires the use of existing unique official identifiers that organizations already have, and that are used when they electronically sign legal documents like contracts or invoices.
 In Spain, this means that we use the NIF when possible.

 A Verifiable Credential issued by an organization is a document in a structured format, which in most cases carries legal and/or financial implications.
-That means that in ISBE we should treat Verifiable Credentials issued by organizatiuons in a similar way to invoices, contracts or any other type of relevant document.
+That means that in ISBE we should treat Verifiable Credentials issued by organizations in a similar way to invoices, contracts or any other type of relevant document.

 ### Relationship between the NIF and advanced and qualified signatures of documents